 tutorial on the concepts of linear regression, dynamic programming and

 the segmentation problem.
-The movie
+The movie function animates the

 progress of the algorithm through the data.
 Generic implementations of